Bone spur treatment options can range from rest to surgery

 - Cortisone injections

-These treatments focus on relieving pain through two methods: reducing the pressure from the bone spur on the pinched nerve and blocking the pain receptors that travel from the nerve root to the brain.
+The goal is to reduce the pressure from the bone spur on the compressed nerve and block the pain receptors that travel from the nerve root to the brain.

 Consider all of the surgical options before making a decision

-In many cases, conservative bone spur treatment can effectively relieve pain in just a few months of therapy, but in severe cases, surgery may be the best option.
+In many cases, conservative bone spur treatment can effectively relieve pain after just a few months of therapy.
+But if pain persists, surgery can become a serious consideration.

 For patients researching their surgical options, Laser Spine Institute offers an outpatient alternative to traditional open neck or back procedures.
 Our minimally invasive spine surgery offers patients a lower risk of infection and complication as well as a shorter recovery time^ through our use of muscle-sparing techniques.